 My journalism career began serendipitously in Cairo, and continued for a time in the Kurdistan Region of Iraq.
 Since then, I’ve followed my interests across the Mediterranean to Spain, where I’m now based.

-My work can be seen in digital and print publications including World Politics Review, Open Canada, Deutsche Welle, Nature Middle East, Weapons of Reason, EATEN: The Food History Magazine, Al-Fanar Media, Equal Times, Justice Info, The National, Al Jazeera, Middle East Eye and others.
+My work can be seen in digital and print publications including The New Humanitarian, World Politics Review, Deutsche Welle, Open Canada, Weapons of Reason, EATEN: The Food History Magazine, Nature Middle East, Al-Fanar Media, Equal Times, Justice Info, The National, Al Jazeera, Middle East Eye and others.

 I hold a a MSc. in Human Security from Aarhus University, Denmark, and a BA in Geography, with distinction, from the University of Victoria, Canada.